 Do I need to mail in copies of my transcripts?

-You will be required to scan your transcripts and submit them as part of your online application.
-During the application process, we accept unofficial transcripts.
+You will be required to scan your unofficial transcripts and submit them as part of your online application.
 Applicants admitted to the program will be required to provide an official transcript from each school attended.
 All admitted students will receive further instructions after the decision deadline on where to send the materials.
 Any discrepancy between the scanned transcripts and official transcripts may result in a rejection in our decision or a withdrawal of our offer of admission.
 For more information, visit the How to Apply section here.

 If my transcript is not in English, does it need to be translated?